AgileRL/AgileRL/docs/evolvable_networks/index.rst

    Structure of an ``EvolvableNetwork``, showing the underlying encoder and head networks which are ``EvolvableModule`` objects themselves.

-When inheriting from this class, we must pass in the observation space of the environment to the constructor of the class.
-This allows the network to automatically build an appropriate encoder from the observation space.
+This abstraction allows us to define common networks used in RL algorithms very simply, since it automatically creates an appropriate encoder for the passed observation space.
+After, we just create a head to the the network that processed the encoded observations into an apprioriate number of outputs (for e.g. policies or critics).
 Off-the-shelf ``EvolvableNetwork``'s in AgileRL natively support the following observation spaces:

 - :class:`~gymnasium.spaces.Box`: Use an ``EvolvableMLP``, ``EvolvableCNN``, or ``EvolvableLSTM`` as the encoder, depending on the dimensionality of the observation space.
 - :class:`~gymnasium.spaces.Dict`: Use an ``EvolvableMultiInput`` as the encoder.